These FAQs should answer most of your questions about arriving in Berkeley.

 2201 Dwight Way, Berkeley, CA 94704

-Please check parking information for Move-In for a campus map, general directions, and residence hall street addresses.
+Please check the parking information for Move-In webpage for instructions on picking up your complimentary Move-In 4-hour parking permit, as well as general directions and residence hall street addresses.
 There will be an increase in traffic volume and congestion during Move-In.

 Students are discouraged from bringing a car to campus.
 If a student brings a car to campus, he or she must contact Parking and Transportation about obtaining a parking permit.